 “He took me into his office and that’s when he started touching me,” she said.
 “He tried to cover my mouth because I kept screaming…and he raped me.”

 The girls are talking about Wendell Nibbs, a former physical education teacher, who was arrested and charged with sexual battery in 2017 in the case of the girl who told police she had sex with him about five times.
-He has entered a not guilty plea and is expected to go to trial early next year.
+He has entered a not guilty plea and is expected to go to trial in March 2019.

-NBC 6 Investigators found that the two former students are among at least seven who have accused Nibbs of sexual misconduct since 2004.
+A November 2018 NBC 6 Investigation found that the two former students are among at least seven who have accused Nibbs of sexual misconduct since 2004.

 Nibbs denied the allegations during a 2017 interrogation with the district’s police.